 Following the Sebald trail deeper, curators went to Somerleyton Hall and to Southwold Museum to track down the objects that had fascinated him.
 Sebald talks about the Battle of Solebay and the painting of it, which the Royal Maritime Museum at Greenwich have loaned to the exhibition.
 Visitors will also see Thomas Brown’s replica skull from deep in Norwich Castle’s vaults.

 Browne, a well-known local polymath who lived and wrote in Norwich during the seventeenth century, is buried in a vault in the Church of St Peter Mancroft in the city.
 At some point his skull was detached from its body by a workman and for many years it resided in the collection of the Norfolk and Norwich Hospital Museum.
-Several casts of it now dwell in various collections in East Anglia and, together with Browne’s many interests, love of drollery and melancholia, it makes the perfect starting for some Sebaldian reflection.
+Several casts of it now dwell in various collections in East Anglia and, considering Browne’s many interests, his love of drollery and penchant for melancholia, the skull offers a perfect starting point for some Sebaldian reflection.